-Just 20% of UK construction companies having women in senior roles leading to professionals in the industry claiming almost certain prejudice against women.
+Just 20% of UK construction companies have women in senior roles.
+Leading to professionals in the industry claiming almost certain prejudice against women.
 Additionally, there is a clear inequality of opportunities available for women.

 Although some good progress has been made over recent years, it now must accelerate to solve the gender-gap problem and to tackle head-on from within the severe skills shortage being reported across the construction sector.

 The government-commissioned Farmer Review highlighted in 2016 that the UK construction industry was “facing challenges that have not been seen before”.
 In no uncertain terms, it called for major industry-wide change.
 The “overwhelming risks” foreseen in the review sadly seem to have come to pass.

 Of the many issues Farmer highlighted, the industry’s resistance to modernisation, along with the “ticking time bomb” that is the ever-widening skills shortage, stand out.
 The government’s Working Futures report into the future of the country’s labour market predicts hundreds of thousands of vacancies in skilled technical, professional and managerial roles by the early 2020s.
 One obvious solution is to increase the number of women in the construction industry.

 Niftylift, a cherry picker range provider to the industry, has looked into the matter further and found that around 50% of construction firms say they have never had a female manager within their business with a and a shock report from Construction News confirming this.

 With gender diversity and equality being so high on the agenda these days, this is highly problematic.
 Of even greater concern is that when women who did work within the industry were asked, almost half claimed they had experienced gender discrimination in the workplace.
 The most common example of this this (28%) was inappropriate behaviour and remarks from male colleagues.

 These figures show that the construction industry needs to impose more regulations to change attitudes towards women in the industry and to encourage equality.